by Edward Ridenour

 –

 4- The instruction given by Jesus would be nonsensical anyway for this reason: How could the betrothed man, who has not yet been sexually intimate with her by consummation, commit adultery if he were to put her away for any reason other than fornication, which is part of Christ’s instruction?
-There is no one-flesh union involved for either of them to commit adultery.
-He would just be taking a loss through his own volition.
+There is no one-flesh union involved.
+So, how could either of them commit adultery by marrying another?
 She is still a virgin, so she couldn’t commit adultery by marrying another.
 Betrothals were only made for virgins, who were under the authority of a guardian, usually a father, brother, or uncle.
 So, she can still be married off to another and never commit adultery, nor the one who marries her.
-This is contrary to what Jesus was alluding to and instructed.
+This is contrary to the committing of adultery when marrying another, which is what Jesus was alluding to and instructed.
 Remember what I quoted Paul saying in 1Corinthians 7:34 about there being a difference between a wife and a virgin.
 One is married and the other isn’t.
 It is all about their sexual condition and not by any agreements of covenants made.

 –